sush1996/text_similarity/README.md

 * Flask 1.1.2 `pip3 install Flask==1.1.2`

 # Running it using Docker
-assuming docker is installed in your system, you can run the below command to compute text similarity on a web browser using docker:<br/>
+Assuming docker is installed in your system, you can run the below command as well to compute text similarity on a web browser:<br/>
-`sudo docker run -p 5000:5000 sush1996/text_similarity:latest`
+`sudo docker run -p 5000:5000 sush1996/text_similarity:latest` - you can run this on your terminal without having to be at any specific path.
+Once that's done you should be able to see the same output on your terminal as in the above image.
+Navigate to the URL on the terminal and open link.

 # References
 * [Text n-grams](https://albertauyeung.github.io/2018/06/03/generating-ngrams.html)